saulrichardson/solstice/src/core/README.md

 ## Overview

-The core module provides foundational components used across all Solstice packages:
+The core module serves as the foundation for the entire Solstice system, providing essential infrastructure components that ensure consistency and maintainability across all packages.
+It implements configuration management following 12-factor app principles.

+### Key Responsibilities

-- **Configuration Management**: Environment-based settings using pydantic-settings
+- **Configuration Management**: Type-safe, environment-based settings using pydantic-settings
-- **Shared Constants**: Common values and defaults
-- **Base Classes**: Abstract interfaces (future)
+- **Settings Validation**: Automatic validation and type conversion of configuration values
+- **Singleton Pattern**: Ensures consistent configuration access across the application
+- **Computed Properties**: Dynamic URL construction and other derived values

 ## Components